keptn/keptn.github.io/content/docs/0.16.x/bridge/manage_sequences/index.md

 The list on the left side gives a brief overview of all sequences and can be filtered.
 By clicking one of the sequences, the detail for it opens.
 This detailed view shows every executed task for the selected sequence in a specific stage.
 It includes information like the related events, the result, and the payload.

-For evaluation sequences, the Bridge will also provide a link to the evaluation board.<br/>
+For evaluation sequences, the Bridge also provides a link to the evaluation board.<br/>
-For delivery sequences, the Bridge will provide a link to the deployed artifact.
+For delivery sequences, the Bridge provides a link to the deployed artifact.

 When opening the detail, the default selection is the last executed stage.
 Select a different one by clicking on the stage name in the timeline.